Jon Berti Player Props: Marlins vs. Braves

-Jon Berti -- with a slugging percentage of .419 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins versus the Atlanta Braves, with Charlie Morton on the mound, on April 25 at 7:20 PM ET.
+After hitting .200 with two doubles, a home run, three walks and three RBI in his past 10 games, Jon Berti and the Miami Marlins take on the Atlanta Braves (who will start Bryce Elder) at 7:20 PM ET on Wednesday.

-He had a one-hit performance in his previous game (1-for-3) against the Braves.
+In his previous game he had a one-hit showing (1-for-3) against the Braves.

 Jon Berti Game Info & Props vs. the Braves